respoke/sample-respoke-ios/README.md

 This repository contains several different parts used to build and test the Respoke SDK:

-RespokeSDKBuilder - The source code to the Respoke SDK and an XCode project to build the Respoke SDK library
+RespokeSDK - The source code to the Respoke SDK and an XCode project to build the Respoke SDK library

-RespokeSDK - The output directory of the distributable Respoke libraries and public header files.
+RespokeSDK/RespokeSDK/Public - The output directory of the distributable Respoke libraries and public header files.
 See the readme in this folder for instructions on how to use the Respoke SDK in a third-party application.

 Respoke - A demo iOS application that uses the RespokeSDK to demonstrate video/audio chat and text messaging